 The Monster Bed.
 One of the obscure books on this list, but oh so good!
 Fun rhyming rhythm, fun story – I’ve never had a kid who is afraid of monsters under the bed (maybe because I read this story to them so many times!), but this might be a useful if you did.

 Old MacDonald’s Farm (Poke-A-Dot!).
-I would never have thought I would predict a gimmicky book like this one – where you poke at these little plastic dots and they “pop.”
+I would never have thought I would recommend a gimmicky book like this one – where you poke at these little plastic dots and they “pop.”
 But, this is a fabulous book for teaching one-to-one correspondence in counting.
 They can pop each bubble only once, counting as they go, and can see if they miss one.
 The fact that it’s a familiar song also makes it enjoyable.

 Owl Babies.
 Best story for preparing a child for starting preschool or any other event that you worry might cause separation anxiety.
 This is also a great book for teaching emotional literacy – read it with drama as the owls get progressively worried about when / if mama will come back, and then the pure joy when she does.